 Byte(s) Description Length

 1 Item Text Attribute List tag 1

 2 Length (X) 1

-3 to (2+X) Text Attribute list Х
+3 to (2+X) Text Attribute list X

+The Item text attribute list comprehension TLV contains a list of Text Attributes.
 All Text Attributes in the list shall be treated in the same manner by the ME, i.e. either none of the Text Attributes in this list are displayed, or for each item its related text format is displayed.

 - Text Attribute list:

 - Contents:

-- each item of a list of items has an Text Attribute coded on 4 bytes.
-The length of the Items Text Attribute list shall be the number of items of the list of items multiplied by 4.
-The order of each item Text Attribute, shall reflect the order of the items in the list of items.
+- Each item of the list is a Text Attribute coded on 4 bytes.
+The text formatting scheme used for the Text Attribute is the same as the Text Formatting defined in TS 123 040 [27].
+The length of the Text Attribute list shall be the number of items of the list multiplied by 4.
+The order of each Text Attribute, shall reflect the order of the items in the list.